Ampère's circuital law

-The magnetic field lines encircle the current-carrying wire.
+In classical electromagnetism, Ampère's circuital law, often simply called Ampère's law, and sometimes Oersted's law, relates the circulation of a magnetic field around a closed loop to the electric current passing through that loop.

-The magnetic field lines lie in a plane perpendicular to the wire.
+The law was inspired by Hans Christian Ørsted's 1820 discovery that an electric current generates a magnetic field.
+This finding prompted theoretical and experimental work by André-Marie Ampère and others, eventually leading to the formulation of the law in its modern form.

-If the direction of the current is reversed, the direction of the magnetic field reverses.
+James Clerk Maxwell published the law in 1855.
+In 1865, he generalized the law to account for time-varying electric currents by introducing the displacement current term.
+The resulting equation, often called the Ampère–Maxwell law, is one of Maxwell's equations that form the foundation of classical electromagnetism.

-The strength of the field is directly proportional to the magnitude of the current.
+Background

-The strength of the field at any point is inversely proportional to the distance of the point from the wire.
+Until the early 19th century, electricity and magnetism were thought to be completely separate phenomena.
+This view changed in 1820 when Danish physicist Hans Christian Ørsted discovered that an electric current produces a magnetic effect.
+He observed that a compass needle placed near a current-carrying wire deflected so that it aligned perpendicular to the wire.
+In a series of experiments, Ørsted demonstrated that the current could influence magnetic poles nearby, and that its effect extended outward from the wire.
+He also observed that this magnetic influence formed a vortex around the wire.

-This sparked a great deal of research into the relation between electricity and magnetism.
+Ørsted's discovery sparked a great deal of research into the relation between electricity and magnetism.
 André-Marie Ampère investigated the magnetic force between two current-carrying wires, discovering Ampère's force law.
-In the 1850s Scottish mathematical physicist James Clerk Maxwell generalized these results and others into a single mathematical law.
-The original form of Maxwell's circuital law, which he derived as early as 1855 in his paper "On Faraday's Lines of Force" based on an analogy to hydrodynamics, relates magnetic fields to electric currents that produce them.
-It determines the magnetic field associated with a given current, or the current associated with a given magnetic field.
+In the 1850s, Scottish mathematical physicist James Clerk Maxwell generalized these results and others into a single mathematical law.
+The original form of Maxwell's circuital law, which he discussed in 1854 in correspondence with William Thomson (later ennobled as Lord Kelvin) and published in his 1855 paper "On Faraday's Lines of Force", was based on an analogy to hydrodynamics.

-The original circuital law only applies to a magnetostatic situation, to continuous steady currents flowing in a closed circuit.
-For systems with electric fields that change over time, the original law (as given in this section) must be modified to include a term known as Maxwell's correction (see below).
+The original circuital law relates magnetic fields to electric currents that produce them and can be used to determine either the magnetic field associated with a given current, or the current associated with a given magnetic field.
+However, it applies only in magnetostatic situations, involving steady, continuous currents flowing in closed circuits.
+In systems where electric fields vary with time, the original law (as given in this section) must be modified by adding a term known as Maxwell's correction (see below).